 My final thoughts on nasal air purifiers are that they are good for people on the move, whether you are playing sports, traveling or at the office with the obvious exception of the nasal mask because it's rather intrusive (I might as well put on a full mask).
 Also, I think nasal inserts and screens can get quite costly because you have to replace them every single day.

-Nevertheless, all nasal air purifiers have the advantage of allowing you to talk and eat as opposed to masks which have to pull on and off.
+Nevertheless, all nasal air purifiers have the advantage of allowing you to talk and eat as opposed to masks which you have to pull on and off.
 That said if I was OCD or in China, I think I would use a nasal screen together with a mask and necklace air purifier wherever I go.

 8. Air Purifier Masks